v2chrisb/i2spd/README.md

 Introduction to Systematic Program Design
 =========================================

-I'm currently enrolled in a massively open online course (MOOC) offered through Coursera entitled "[Introduction to Systematic Program Design, Part 1](https://www.coursera.org/course/programdesign)".
+I recently worked through a massively open online course (MOOC) offered through Coursera entitled "[Introduction to Systematic Program Design, Part
+1](https://www.coursera.org/course/programdesign)".
 It is a 10-week long course provided by the University of British Columbia.

-The course uses DrRacket, an IDE for Scheme, one of the most common dialects of Lisp.
-Since taking the course I've learned that many universities use Scheme or Lisp when teaching computer science -- it's tough to get my head around, but I find that the functional approach and style of programming is better suited to me than the mainstream, imperative approach.
-If I ever get a brain and miraculously become an adequate program developer someday, I'll certainly expand into the imperative domain of languages.
-I like the idea of being raised and developed in the functional style/approach, so this is where I plan to stay for awhile.
+I got through the first three weeks and felt that I hadn't grasped the material, so I went back to day #1 and started over.
+In a nutshell, I spent 8 weeks doing the first three weeks.
+When I found myself in week 3 again, I decided I'd stop working on the course and instead start working through the text that inspired the course, page by page.
+That's what I'm doing now.

+The main text referred to is "[How to Design Programs, 2nd Edition](http://www.ccs.neu.edu/home/matthias/HtDP2e/index.html)", which I started working through starting on 11/22/2013.
+However long it takes to get through this book, that's how long it will take me.
+Learning to design programs and become a programmer is part of my "[5-year plan](http://chrisbeattie.org/)".

+The text authors created DrRacket, an operating system and language set used for teaching via their dialect of Scheme, known as the "[Racket language](http://racket-lang.org/)".

-All of my course files are located here.
+All of my study files are located here.
 You'll see that it's not possible to simply view the \*.rkt source files because DrRacket is needed to open them -- this is a deliberate design decision by the DrRacket development team.
-DrRacket is an IDE with teaching as a focus, and as such, files are encoded when a person chooses to use one of the teaching languages.
-We're using BSL, the beginning student language.
+DrRacket's focus is to teach people how to design and develop programs, and as such, files are encoded when a person chooses to use one of the teaching languages.
+Right now I'm using BSL, the beginning student language.

-One could choose to simply use the Racket language in DrRacket (without the teaching features enabled) and save their files as plain text.
-I just did this for an exercise from a book I'm reading entitled, "The Little Schemer".
-I saved the file using the standard Scheme \*.scm extension (which is why GitHub lists my second language as Scheme).

 Here are a couple of other links you may find interesting: